Flow-geometry microstates: Microstate counting

 We will not use the explicit form of the microcanonical states themselves.
 Instead, our strategy will be to compute their overlaps using the GPI.
 Specifically, we avoid calculating the overlaps of microcanonical PETS directly.
 We first calculate the Gram matrix and its higher moments for PETS in the canonical ensemble.
 We then perform an inverse Laplace transform to obtain the moments of the \emph{microcanonical} Gram matrix.

 Crucially, because these quantities are defined through the GPI, they can be regarded as ensemble averaged quantities.
-In particular, $G_{ij}$ can be treated as a random matrix.
+In particular, $G_{ij}$ can be treated as a random matrix \cite{Saad:2019lba}.
 Its resolvent, defined by an infinite sum over its moments, ultimately allows us to extract the Hilbert space dimension.
-Therefore, this approach modifies the standard prescription outlined around Eq. (\ref{eq:Disc1}) by incorporating an ensemble average.
+Therefore, this approach modifies the standard prescription for usual Gram matrix, outlined in Appendix \ref{AppGram}, by incorporating an ensemble average.
 The details of this framework will be elaborated later in this section.

 In summary, our computational strategy is organized as follows: \begin{itemize} \item Calculate statistical moments of the \emph{canonical} Gram matrix $ \boldsymbol{G}^{(c)}$ by GPIs.
 (Section \ref{subsec:cGram}) \item Perform inverse Laplace transforms to obtain the microcanonical Gram matrix $ \boldsymbol{G}^{(mc)}$ and their statistical moments.
 (Section \ref{subsec:mcGram}) \item Calculate the trace of the resolvent matrix $\overline{R(\lambda)}$ for $ \boldsymbol{G}^{(mc)}$ and calculate ${\rm dim}(\mathcal{H}_{\mathbf{Flow}}(E))$ (Section \ref{subsec:dimensionality}) \end{itemize} In the remainder of this section, we briefly explain the rationale behind each step.
 Detailed calculations are presented in subsequent sections.